AI For Sump Pump Failure Calls

 Where the payoff shows up operationally

-- Sump pump failure, rising pit, backup, and basement water calls answered immediately
+- Sump pump failure, rising pit, pump alarm, backup, and basement water calls answered immediately

-- Water level, pump behavior, power, discharge, photos, and access captured
+- Water level, pump behavior, power, backup, discharge, photos, access, and finished-space impact captured

-- After hours, storm, replacement, and restoration sensitive paths separated
+- After hours, storm, replacement, backup pump, water-loss handoff, and property manager paths separated

-- Mold, flood coverage, electrical, cleanup, and foundation questions kept inside approved human rules
+- Mold, flood coverage, electrical, cleanup, drying, foundation, exact-price, and dispatch decisions kept inside approved human rules

 How the operation changes when the phone stops leaking revenue